chaoss/wg-value/focus-areas/communal-value/social-currency-metric-system.md

 Question: How does one measure the value of community interactions and accurately gauge “reputation” of a community as evident from qualitative sentiment?

+_This metric is a release candidate.
+The 30 day comment period for this metric begins on 07/01/2020 and ends on 07/031/2020.
+To comment on this metric please see [Issue #75](https://github.com/chaoss/wg-value/issues/75).
+Following the comment period, this metric will be included in the release._

 ## Description

 SCMS is a combination of [social listening](https://blog.hubspot.com/service/social-listening) practices across multiple channels along with a meaningful set of categorizations.
 The combination of these tactics can lead to systematic community analysis and can inform a community strategy that leads to measurable business value.